OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 * creation of entirely new views
 * data enrichments

-Moreover, Transform process should be able to perform backflow of cleaned data to the original source.
+Moreover, Transform process is able to perform backflow of cleaned data to the original source.

 DCPAM ETL can handle data transformations with two different approaches:
 1. Locally - each transform module is executed on the same server, where DCPAM is.